Pips for Breakfast: March 31, 2026 Yen Rebalancing and China PMI

 On This Day

 March 31 is the Super Bowl of corporate accounting.
-In previous years, this date has been defined by Japanese firms frantically bringing their money home to make their balance sheets look presentable for the fiscal year-end.
-It is the one day of the year where the Yen’s value is determined more by auditors than by actual economic logic.
+In previous years, this date has been defined by Japanese firms frantically bringing money home to make their balance sheets look presentable for the fiscal year-end.
+It is one of the rare dates where the yen can be driven more by balance-sheet mechanics than by clean economic logic.

 The Play

 USD/JPY: Look for a "sell the rally" environment.
-The seasonal repatriation flows from Japanese corporates are a mechanical reality, not a suggestion.
-If the pair spikes on the US JOLTS data later today, it’s likely to face a wall of Yen buying as the Tokyo clock winds down on their fiscal year.
+The seasonal repatriation-flow thesis is testable, but only if your forex backtesting data covers the relevant March 31 windows and does not hide missing bars.
+If the pair spikes on US JOLTS data later today, it may face a wall of yen buying as the Tokyo fiscal year closes.

 CAD/USD: Keep a close eye on the 08:30 UTC GDP print.
 The forecast is a flat 0.0 percent.
-With New Zealand’s business confidence currently in a tailspin, the "commodity currency" trade is looking fragile.
-A miss on Canadian growth could send the Loonie lower, especially if oil markets remain skeptical of the latest geopolitical headlines.
+With New Zealand’s business confidence currently in a tailspin, the commodity-currency trade is fragile.
+A miss on Canadian growth could pressure the Loonie, especially if oil markets remain skeptical of geopolitical headlines.

 What's on Deck